Troubleshooting OIDC sign-in

 email_is_missing

-Symptom: The callback fails with email_is_missing even though the user has an email at the provider.
+Symptom: the callback fails with email_is_missing even though the user has an email at the provider.

-Cause: The provider returned email_verified: false (or the string "false").
+Cause: the provider returned email_verified: false (or the string "false").
 DALP rejects an explicitly-unverified email because an unverified address is an attacker-choosable identity anchor.
-An omitted email_verified is accepted — only an explicit false is rejected.
+An omitted email_verified is accepted; only an explicit false is rejected.

 Signs in as member, not admin

-Cause: The adminClaim value is not present in the profile DALP reads.
+When sign-in succeeds but a user who should be a platform admin resolves to role: member, the adminClaim value is not present in the profile DALP reads.
 Two frequent reasons:

 - The admin role or group is not assigned to the user at the provider.

-- The provider emits roles only in the access token, while DALP reads the ID token (falling back to userinfo only when the ID token lacks a subject or email).
-FusionAuth behaves this way by default — application roles never reach the ID token without a populate lambda.
+- The provider emits roles only in the access token, while DALP reads the ID token, falling back to userinfo only when the ID token lacks a subject or email.
+FusionAuth behaves this way by default: application roles never reach the ID token without a populate lambda.

 Fix: